-Naturally humans are vulnerable to illnesses, due to their biological structure.
-The common cold is the most common illness to humans, having been around since the time of man.
-The cold is medically referred to as upper respiratory viral infection.
+Naturally, humans are vulnerable to illnesses, due to their biological structure.
+The common cold is the most common illness in humans, having been around since the time of man.
+The cold is medically referred to as an upper respiratory viral infection.
 There are more than 200 different self-limited contagious viruses that cause the common cold.
-With so many viruses out there the our human body can never build up a permanent resistance.
+With so many viruses out there, our human body can never build up a permanent resistance.

 How Is the Common Cold Spread?